-INFICON's commitment to sustainability is evidenced by the fact that all manufacturing sites, except for the newly incorporated INFICON InstruTech LLC in Long mont, Colorado, USA, are already certified according to ISO 14001:2015.
-With that new ISO release, all manufacturing locations are required to analyze their risks and opportunities with regards to sustainability in a systematic way and to minimize their risks.
+INFICON's commitment to sustainability is evidenced by the fact that all manufacturing sites are certified according to ISO 14001:2015.
+During 2019, INFICON InstruTech in Longmont, Colorado, USA was certified and included in our ISO group certificate.
+With that ISO release, all manufacturing locations are required to analyze their risks and opportunities with regards to sustainability in a systematic way and to minimize their risks.
 These certified locations are integrated in a joint group certificate which brings advantages with regards to communications, sharing of information, best practices and standardization of processes.
-And it is also planned to integrate the new location INFICON InstruTech LLC into this group approach in 2019.

 INFICON also observes the standards set out in the Code of Conduct of the "Responsible Business Alliance (RBA)."
 All manufacturing facilities observe and comply with international and regional legislation, as well as guidelines.
-Moreover, the Company observes the UN Security Council Report S/2006/525 regarding so called "conflict minerals."
+Moreover, the Company observes the UN Security Council Report S/2006/525 regarding so called "conflict minerals"